BeeFit: Fitness & Wellness

 Engage in Mindful Eating (Even for 5 Minutes)

-Direct Answer: Paying full attention to the first few bites of your favorite food can dramatically increase satisfaction and reduce overall consumption.
+Paying full attention to the first few bites of your favorite food can dramatically increase satisfaction and reduce overall consumption.
+Mindful eating is the practice of eating with intention and attention, without judgment.

 The National Institutes of Health (NIH) highlights that “mindful eating can help you recognize your body’s hunger and fullness cues, which can prevent overeating.”